"The yield curve may have lost its predictive power if it no longer provides a signal about the stance of policy"

 However, a flattening yield curve has not historically translated into less credit growth, quite the opposite in fact (Exhibit 3).
 The propensity of the banks to continue lending as the yield curve flattens likely reflects the fact that household and corporate optimism—and therefore the appetite to borrow— tends to build through the cycle.
 At the same time, impairments tend to be relatively low, which encourages banks to lend.

 EXHIBIT 3: US YIELD CURVE AND COMMERCIAL BANK CREDIT GROWTH

 %, 10-year Treasury yield minus 2-year Treasury yield (LHS); % change year on year (RHS)

 Source: Federal Reserve, Thomson Reuters Datastream, J.P.
 Morgan Asset Management.
 Past performance is not a reliable indicator of current and future results.
 Data as of 14 August 2019.

 In summary, we would not rely solely on the predictive power of the yield curve in this cycle.
 Instead we will focus our efforts on tracking business and consumer sentiment, and the labour market (Exhibit 4), which have all historically provided robust leading indicators of a downturn—and which also provide no obvious reasons to question the signals they are giving this time around.
 These indicators do show that the US is slowing.
 At present they do not suggest the US is headed towards a recession but we are concerned about recent developments in the trade war between the US and China and what that will do to corporate sentiment.
 Indicators of employment intentions are key to understanding whether this turns from a manufacturing led moderate slowdown to a broader economic problem.
-As a result, we believe a more modest approach to risk is appropriate at this stage, with equity portfolios that have more defensive properties (see our On the Minds of Investors1 article.)
+As a result, we believe a more modest approach to risk is appropriate at this stage, with equity portfolios that have more defensive properties.

 EXHIBIT 4: US EQUITY MACRO CORRELATIONS